huaminghuangtw/Evergreen-Notes/Permanent-Notes/Visual Perceptual Exercise.md

 * Overt Visual Focus
 	* Physically focus your visual attention on a **specific point** (or “**spotlight**”) will help maintain focus during bouts of goal work.
 * Covert Visual Focus
-	* Focus your eyes on one location, such as a pen, but direct your focus elsewhere in the room or location that you're in.
+	* Focus your eyes on one location, such as a pen, but direct your focus elsewhere in the room or location that you’re in.

 ---